 So it’s a big shift to go within for answers; I get it.

 It takes persistence, patience, and a deep desire to know your own truth.

-Actually, wanting the truth is the most important first step we can take toward finding our inner wisdom.
+Actually, wanting the truth is the most important first step you can take toward finding your inner wisdom.
 You see, you have to want it even when you think it might be hard to hear.
 You have to humble yourself enough to examine the life you’ve been living and the ways you’re treating yourself.
 You have to accept that things may need to change in ways that are tough.
 You may even be called on to be your own best friend.

 Are you ready for that?

 Because your inner wisdom might suggest you leave that relationship that’s not right for you or quit a job that’s not serving your growth.
 Sensing loneliness and heartache on the horizon could make you want to backpedal and ignore or distrust the truth you’re being asked to explore.

 For example, a few years ago, I was in a long-distance relationship that started off exciting and fun.
 We traveled a few times to see each other and every encounter was like a holiday.
 But over time, some issues began to surface that made me uncomfortable.
 I picked up a small journal and I wrote…

 Writing things down was the only way I knew to sift through the mess in my mind.
 It was familiar and cheaper than a therapist!
 As a child growing up in a home with alcoholism and trauma, writing in my purple, sparkle diary with the lock on front, always helped me make it through some pretty tough times.
 I wrote down everything I was thinking and feeling, just so I could see I wasn’t crazy.